seapagan/mkdocs-run-shell-cmd-plugin/README.md

   > This plugin allows running arbitrary commands on your system.
 It does
   > **NOT** check the command for safety, and it does **NOT** run the command in
   > a sandbox.
-However, it does ask you if you want to run the command, and it
+However, it does ask you if you want to run each command, and it
-  > does allow you to disable any command from running again for the duration of
+  > does allow you to disable all commands from running again for the duration
-  > the session.
+  > of the session.
 Also commands are not run using a shell, so your environment
   > variables are not available to the command.
 Commands are set in the markdown
-  > file, so they are not run unless you build or serve the site.
-If you are
+  > file, so they are not run unless you build, serve or publish the site.
+If
-  > using a CI/CD pipeline, you should be aware that some standard commands may
+  > you are using a CI/CD pipeline to generate your docs, you should be aware
-  > be missing or blocked.
+  > that some standard commands may be missing or blocked, and the CI will
+  > probably hang.
+Generating the docs on a local machine and then pushing them
+  > up to your hosting is probably a better idea.

 ## Installation